The Ultimate Guide to the Best Neighborhoods in Lisbon

 Alcântara

-You should definitely not overlook Alcântara when determining the perfect neighborhood for you.
+You should not overlook Alcântara when determining the perfect neighborhood for you.
 Here you’ll find the famous 25 de Abril Bridge standing over the neighborhood, where you can head to the river and marvel at the glorious views spread out in every direction.
+You can also visit the Museu da Carris, which is a museum that showcases the history of public transport in Lisbon.

-Alcântara is also a very trendy place at the moment because of Alcântara Docks and Doca de Santo Amaro, in particular, which draw the weekend and evening crowds to the west of the city.
-With excellent restaurants, focusing on seafood in many cases, bars, and clubs, decorated in old warehouses, this is one of the hottest locations in town, favored by both expats and locals.
+Alcântara is also a very trendy place now because of Alcântara Docks and Doca de Santo Amaro which draw the weekend and evening crowds to the west of the city.
+With excellent restaurants, focusing on seafood in many cases, and bars and clubs decorated in old warehouses, this is one of the hottest locations in town, favored by both expats and locals.

 On the other side of the train tracks, however, you’ll find that Alcântara is also a residential neighborhood.
 Here, on the quieter side of these neighborhoods, you’ll find spacious rooms and apartments that are perfect for younger professionals, couples, families, and the like.